🖥️ Adding an image to the Game model

 Section titled “Understanding Database Schema Changes”When building applications, it’s common to need to update your database schema as your application evolves.
 Prisma makes this process straightforward with its migration system.

-Section titled “Step 2: Create a Migration”After updating the schema, we need to create a migration to apply this change to our database.
+Section titled “2: Create a Migration”After updating the schema, we need to create a migration to apply this change to our database.
 Run the following command in your terminal:

 - Generate a new migration file